redis/redis-doc/docs/redis-clients/java.md

 To include `Jedis` as a dependency in your application, you can:

-* Use the jar files - Download the latest Jedis and Apache Commons Pool2 jars from search.maven.org or any other maven repository.
+* Use the JAR files - Download the latest Jedis and Apache Commons Pool2 JAR files from search.maven.org or any other Maven repository.

 * Build from source - You get the most recent version.